Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Methodology: global GWB estimate and SNR calculation

 and $M$ is the total mass of the binary.

-For GBs, SOBBHs and EMRIs, we instead take into account only the inspiral post-Newtonian signal, up to $f_{\text{ISCO}}$, as the coalescence phase does not contribute significantly to the GW emission measurable by the detectors under study.
+For GBs, SOBBHs and EMRIs, we instead take into account only the inspiral post-Newtonian signal, up to $f_{\text{ISCO}}$, as the coalescence phase does not contribute significantly to the GW emission measurable by the detectors under study for different reasons.
+For SOBBHs, the merger is at $f>10$ Hz, outside of the detectors' sensitivity band.
+Conversely, both EMRIs and GBs do merge in the frequency band of interest, but the merger-ringdown emission of the former is negligible due to the extreme mass ratio, while chances of observing a colliding WD-WD, WD-MS and MS-MS in our Galaxy within the detectors' lifetime is negligible.

 We also remark that, except for EMRIs, we assume all sources to have zero eccentricity.
 For circular sources, we therefore evaluate only the dominant harmonic $n=2$.
+We will discuss our waveform choices further in Sec.~\ref{sec:caveats}.